-An employee in Texas is entitled for a retirement benefit under 29 U.S.C. §§ 1101-1461 and an employer may purchase a life insurance policy for an employee that names the employer as the beneficiary only if the said employer has an "insurable interest" in that employee, or the death of the latter will cause the employer substantial financial hardship.
+An employee in Texas is entitled to a retirement benefit under 29 U.S.C. §§ 1101-1461.
+An employer may purchase a life insurance policy for an employee who names the employer as the beneficiary only if the said employer has an "insurable interest" in that employee.
+The death of the latter will cause the employer substantial financial hardship.
 A group life insurance may be issued to employers for the benefits of their employees and their dependents under Tex.
 Ins.
 Code § 1131.051, et seq.
-Each employee must have a mandatory time off under Tex.
+Each employee must have mandatory time off under Tex.
 Lab.
 Code § 52.001.
-While private employers are usually not subject to the constitutional restrictions against governmental searches and seizures of private property, however an employee may have a cause of action under common law privacy principles.
-It is illegal in Texas to use information which was intercepted during a telephone conversation without the consent of all the parties, even if one party is your employee.
-Employees do not have the right to inspect their own personal records unless both the employer and employee agree in an employment contract or CBA under Tex.
+While private employers are usually not subject to constitutional restrictions against governmental searches and seizures of private property, however, an employee may have a cause of action under common law privacy principles.
+It is illegal in Texas to use information intercepted during a telephone conversation without all the parties' consent, even if one party is your employee.
+Employees do not have the right to inspect their own personal records unless both the employer and employee agree to an employment contract or CBA under Tex.
 Lab.
 Code §§ 103.003-05.
-For more detailed advice regarding your employment relationship, feel free to contact us today and our dedicated Business Specialists will be more than happy to assist you.
+For more detailed advice regarding your employment relationship, please contact us today, and our dedicated Business Specialists will be more than happy to assist you.